andrewkchan/puffscript/README.md

 var a = float(5);
 ```

-Currently, only decimal literals for integers, bytes, and floats are supported.
+Decimal and hex literals for integers, bytes, and floats are supported.
 Floats are distinguished from ints/bytes by a decimal point: `.`

-TODOs:

-- Hexadecimal literals (e.g. `0xF2`) for ints/bytes/floats
-- ASCII character literals for bytes
-- Exponent literals (e.g. `1e-5`) for floats
-- Special value literals (e.g. `NaN`, `inf`) for floats

 **Variables**